segabl/pd2-useful-bots/README.md

 * Option to make bots announce when they are low on health, just like player characters do
 * Option to disable bots marking special enemies (for when you want to give a high priority to only your own marked targets)

+### Target priority

+By default, there is some basic setup for improved bot target priority which should already feel a lot better than the vanilla targeting.
+You can fine tune all priority modifiers to your liking in the mod options.
+Multipliers you set in the options are applied to the calculated base priority of a target.
+The base priority settings define the initial priority of an enemy, based on the setting:
+"By weapon stats" means targets are prioritized based on the bots weapon stats at the target's distance.
+"By distance" means enemies will just be prioritized based on their distance to the bot, the bot's weapon will not be accounted for.
+"No changes" disables the custom target priority code entirely and use the vanilla code.
+Any multipliers defined will be ignored if this setting is used.

 ## Improvements

 * Improved special spotting code so bots only mark targets they see and are higher priority